leovct/zk-evm-prover-infra/README.md

 - **Manage AMQP Cluster State**

   Develop a tool or command to manage the state of the AMQP cluster.
 This should include capabilities to clear the state of queues or remove specific block proof tasks.
+For example, right now, there is no way to stop the prover application once it has been fed a range of witnesses; If many complicated witnesses pile up for proving, it is very difficult for the system to catchup unless we have some AMQP state management tooling for local testing and development.

 ## TODOs

 - [ ] The leader communicates with the pool of workers through RabbitMQ by creating a queue by proof request.
-However, [RabbitMQ Queue](https://keda.sh/docs/2.14/scalers/rabbitmq-queue/) can only scale the number of workers based on the size of the message backlog (for a specific queue), or the publish/sec rate.
+However, [RabbitMQ Queue](https://keda.sh/docs/2.14/scalers/rabbitmq-queue/) this can only scale the number of workers based on the size of the message backlog (for a specific queue), or the publish/sec rate.
 There is no way to scale the number of workers based on the total message backlog across all queues?
 I asked the [question](https://kubernetes.slack.com/archives/CKZJ36A5D/p1718671628824279) in the Kubernetes Slack.

   => I started to work on that in `helm/templates/rabbitmq-hpa.tpl`.

-- [ ] Collect metrics using `atop` while proving blocks.
+- [ ] Collect metrics using `atop` while proving blocks

 - [ ] The setup does not use any `jerrigon` node to generate the witnesses, instead, we provide the witnesses directly to the leader.
 This should be changed, especially because we would like to be able to follow the tip of the chain.
 We would then need to detect the new block (and probably introduce some kind of safety mechanism to make sure the block won't get reorged), generate a witness for the block and prove the block using the witness.

+- [ ] Automatic prover benchmarking suite, including metric collection and visualization (in progress)